Generic eigenstate preparation via measurement-based purification: Acceleration of adiabatic passage

 In Fig.~\ref{Fig:STIRAP}, we demonstrate the dynamics of the population on $|\varepsilon_3\rangle$ using the two hybrid models.
 To show the power of our state-purification scheme, we also present two results under the pure strategy of STIRAP.
-One is unfaithful with a shorter running time (see the red-dotted line) and another one is faithful with a much longer time (see the orange dot-dashed line).
-The strategy of Hybrid~1 indicates that the STIRAP is divided to a certain number of parts and concatenated with discrete rounds of state purification.
+One is unfaithful with a shorter running period (see the brown-dotted line) and another one is faithful with a much longer period (see the orange dot-dashed line).
+The ``Hybrid~1'' strategy indicates that the STIRAP is divided to a certain number of parts and concatenated with discrete rounds of state purification.
 And ``Hybrid~2'' describes that an intact STIRAP is followed with the purification by measurements.
-It is found that the strategy of Hybrid~1 (see the blue solid line) prevails the other strategies in the running time for population transfer.
+It is found that the strategy of Hybrid~1 (see the blue solid line) prevails the other strategies in the running period for population transfer.
 In particular, ``Hybrid~1'', ``Hybrid~2'', and ``$t_c^{(2)}$'' cost $6.9/\Omega_0$, $10.0/\Omega_0$, and $13.6/\Omega_0$ in time to achieve $F=0.99$, respectively.
-With no assistance by the state purification, one can find that the same running time for the ``$t_c^{(1)}$'' strategy is too short to achieve a faithful population transfer.
+With no assistance from the state purification, one can find that the same running period for the ``$t_c^{(1)}$'' strategy is too short to achieve a faithful population transfer.
 Both hybrid strategies overwhelm the faithful STIRAP of the ``$t_c^{(2)}$'' strategy and the success probabilities for ``Hybrid~1'' and ``Hybrid~2'' are respectively about $P_s=69\%$ and $P_s=84\%$.